 16. Readiness to Proceed

-(Not Applicable to DPA, TBRA, or CHDO Pre-Development Loan Applications)

 Documentation Requirements:

 Proof of acceptable form of ownership or site control must be provided if the property to be developed with HOME funds is already owned by the applicant.
 If the property is not owned, a plan to select and obtain property must be included.